the-zammers/the-caterers/WORKLOG.md

 - Improved the worklog (by a lot)
 - Future goals: Handling of subroutines, actually moving through parsed steps and processing them, continue making the readme bigger and better and odder

+### 2024-05-27
+- Simplified ingredient struct and separated out name data—it's only technically necessary for debug printing and during the parsing process, and as such doesn't need to be carted around everywhere.

 ## Preston Thomsen

 ### 5/22/2024